michaelxwang/michaelxwang.github.io/cat/tax/_posts/2021-07-08-distribution-from-roth-ira.md

 - Contribution (basis) can be withdrawn any time without tax and penalty regardless age and how long the account has been opened.
 - Conversion more than 5 years is not subject to penalty.

 - ordering rules (from [Pub 590-B page 32][590b]):
-  -- contribution.
+  - contribution.
-  -- conversion - taxable.
+  - conversion - taxable (at the time of conversion).
-  -- conversion - nontaxable.
+  - conversion - nontaxable (at the time of conversion).
-  -- earnings.
+  - earnings.

 - 10% penalty exceptions (from [Pub 590-B page 32][590b]):
-  -- 59 1/2
+  - 59 1/2
-  -- disabled
+  - disabled
-  -- beneficiary of deceased
+  - beneficiary of deceased
-  -- first home
+  - first home
-  -- equal payments
+  - equal payments
-  -- medical expenses
+  - medical expenses
-  -- medical insurance during unemployment
+  - medical insurance during unemployment
-  -- high education
+  - high education
-  -- IRS levy
+  - IRS levy
-  -- reservist
+  - reservist

 - Qualified distribution (from [Pub 590-B page 31][590b]):
-  -- account opened >= 5 years AND
+  - account opened >= 5 years AND
-  -- age >= 59.5 OR disabled OR inherited OR first home up to 10,000.
+  - age >= 59.5 OR disabled OR inherited OR first home up to 10,000.

 - Five year rule: Account opened at least 5 years.
 Clock starts from January 1 of the year to which you allocate the contribution.
 Each rollover is accounted for separately.
 - First home: did not buy a home within 2 years, up to 10,000 lifetime limit.